IBM Cloud Docs

 Speech hesitations and hesitation markers

 Speech often includes hesitations or verbal pauses, which are also referred to as disfluencies.
 Hesitations occur when the user inserts fillers such as "uhm", "uh", "hmm", and related non-lexical utterances while speaking.
-The service handles hesitations differently for previous- and next-generation models.
+The service handles hesitations differently for large speech models, previous- and next-generation models.

 Hesitations for previous-generation models